Quabbin Quills

 User Flow Diagram

-Creating this diagram was critical in shaping what I would put in the navigation bar.
+Creating this diagram was critical in defining what I would put in the navigation bar.
+The initial nav bar included the following:

 Translating into Low-Fidelity Wireframes

-Taking in mind the user flow charts and CTA, I developed low-fidelity wireframes for each component of the web.
+Taking in mind the user flow charts and cognitive task analyses, I developed low-fidelity wireframes for each component of the web.
 Below are demos of main tasks:

 Other notable low-fi features: